monomelodies/croney/README.md

    autoloader.

 ## Setting up the executable
-Croney needs to run periodically, so create a simple executable the we will add as a cronjob:
+Croney needs to run periodically, so create a simple executable that we will add as a cronjob:

 ```php